sumanparia/typescript-webpack/README.md

 6. Angular Flex Layout (https://github.com/angular/flex-layout) is slow.
 Better to go with pure css.
 Bootstrap or Bulma(bulma.io).
 7.  https://getbootstrap.com/docs/4.0/getting-started/webpack/ is a good doc to add bootstrap with webpack.
 8. Adding bootstrap as global head css.
+9. Angular 2 routing added.
+If you want to bookmark angular routing then use useHash.
+10.

 ## TODO
-1. Remove bootstrap from index.ts
-2. Hot building
+1. Make it ready for production
+2. Index.html load performance.
-3. Add angular2
+3.